TalentSourcing/web-dev/stowe/html/home/dashboard/groups_current/README.txt

 "../TalentSourcing/web-dev/stowe" is the head directory where we'll contribute our source code.

+David